pagkly/Zed/Investopedia3/An Explanation of Positive Economics.md

 Conclusions drawn from positive economics analyses can be verified and supported by data.
 For example, predicting that more people will save if interest rates rise would be based on positive economics because past behaviors can support it.
 The analysis is objective in nature, as opposed to normative statements and theories, which are subjective.
 Most of the information provided by the news media is a combination of positive and normative economic statements or assumptions.

 Positive economic theory does not provide advice or instruction.
-For example, it can describe how government can impact inflation by printing more money, and it can support that statement with facts and analysis of behavioral relationships between inflation and growth in the [money supply](https://www.investopedia.com/terms/m/moneysupply.asp).
+For example, it can describe how government can impact inflation by printing more money, and it can support that statement with facts and analysis of behavioral relationships between inflation and growth in the [[money supply]](https://www.investopedia.com/terms/m/moneysupply.asp).
 However, it does not tell you how to properly enact and follow specific policies regarding inflation and money printing.

 When considered together, positive economics and normative economics provide a clear understanding of public policies.
 These two theories cover both the actual and real facts and statements combined with an opinion-based analysis.
 Therefore, when making policy decisions it is best to understand the positive economic background of behavioral finance and the causes of events as you include normative value judgments on why things happen as they do.